The Werewolf (1913 film): Release and reception

 It was released on December 13, 1913.
 As of 2020, The Werewolf is a lost film as it was destroyed in a 1924 fire at Universal Studios.

 From contemporary reviews, Motion Picture World found that "to those who care for much shooting and massacre, the picture will have appeal." while Motion Picture News declared the film to be "absolutely the most asinine affair ever produced [...]
 If this were a fairy story, it would be laughed at."

+Legacy

+The film was one of the first films involving lycanthropy made in Canada.
 Craig Ian Mann wrote that The Werewolf was the first known werewolf film on record.
-In the early film cycle, at least two other films followed involving lycanthropy, including The Legend of the Phantom Tribe (1914) which was also written by Baldwin, directed by MacRae, and starring Clifford for 101 Bison.
+In the early film cycle, at least two other films followed involving lycanthropy, including The Legend of the Phantom Tribe (1914), which was also written by Baldwin, directed by MacRae, and starring Clifford for 101 Bison.
 The other was The White Wolf (1914), which also involved an "Indian" theme with someone's spirit embodied within a wolf.
+The last known copy of the film was destroyed by a fire in 1924.